kalinski10/OCapp/README.md

 # OCapp
- my first app
+ my first app.
- showing simple code
+ Showing simple code,
- whilst showcasing ability the create a fluid layout desigh was not a priority colours and styles were chosen randomly
+ whilst showcasing ability the create a fluid layout.
+ Design was not a priority, colours and styles were chosen randomly.